 Green freight initiatives fit with Freightos’ commitment to making the freight industry more transparent and efficient.

-On the second anniversary of the Paris Agreement, it’s fitting that from now on every shipping service offered on the Freightos Marketplace will now include a transparent CO2 footprint estimation, just one component of a suite of free CO2 calculation tools that will help customers optimize route and mode selection with live international CO2 footprint calculations.
+On the second anniversary of the Paris Agreement, it’s fitting that from now on every shipping service offered on the Freightos Marketplace will now include a transparent CO2 footprint estimation , to component the Freight Carbon Emissions Calculator in a growing suite of free CO2 calculation tools that will help customers optimize route and mode selection with live international CO2 footprint calculations.

 Freightos Marketplace quotes now include CO2 emissions estimates